Data Security in Human Subjects Research

 Purpose

-The purpose of this guidance is to provide general considerations for managing data security in human subjects research reviewed and approved by the Charles River Campus IRB.
+The purpose of this guidance is to provide general considerations for BU researchers on managing data security in human subjects research, reviewed and approved by the Charles River Campus (CRC) IRB.

 Data Security Requirements

 University Data is information generated by, owned by, or otherwise in the possession of Boston University that is related to the University’s activities, including research data.
-University Research data are subject to BU’s Data Classification Policy.
-As part of the University’s Data Classification Policy, data are categorized as Public, Internal, Confidential Use or Restricted Use with varying standards for protection that must be applied.
+University Research data is subject to BU’s Data Protection Standards.
+Under the University’s Data Classification Policy, data are categorized as Public, Internal, Confidential or Restricted Use with varying standards for protection that must be applied.

 Researcher Responsibilities

-• Researchers who collect or utilize research data are responsible for accessing, storing, transferring and processing data on systems that have appropriate security controls for the class of data being used.
+- Researchers who collect or utilize research data are responsible for accessing, storing, transferring and processing data on systems that have appropriate security measures for the classification of data being used.

 Examples of Research Data and Corresponding BU Data Classification

-• While most research data at BU are not subject to the HIPAA Privacy Rule, the HIPAA de-identification standard (removal of 18 data elements – e.g. email addresses, phone numbers, birth dates, zip codes, etc.) is still the gold standard.
-When data are deidentified in in the manner of the HIPAA Privacy Rule, there are no specific requirements for platform-use at BU, as the data are categorized as Public.
+- While most research data at BU are not subject to the HIPAA Privacy Rule, the HIPAA de-identification standard (removal of 18 data elements – e.g. email addresses, phone numbers, dates of birth, dates of treatment, cities, zip codes, etc.) is still the gold standard.
+When data are de-identified in in the manner of the HIPAA Privacy Rule, there are no specific requirements for platform-use at BU, as the data are categorized as Public.

-• Similarly under the HIPAA Privacy Rule are data that are considered Limited Data Sets, meaning, they contain protected health information that excludes direct identifiers, effectively anonymizing data by limiting the elements to dates, cities and zip codes.
-When BU data are anonymized in the manner of the HIPAA Limited Data Set standard, the BU Shared Computing Cluster, BU Office 365 applications, BU REDCap or Qualtrics, BU Network Drives (NAS1), BU Google apps and others may be used, as these data are categorized as Confidential.
-NOTE: BU Google apps cannot be used for Limited Data Sets under HIPAA, as the data are typically provided by HIPAA Covered Entities, such as hospitals, health clinics, health insurers, the MA Department of Public Health, etc. Limited Data Sets from HIPAA Covered Entities require the execution of data use agreements (DUAs).
-For more information on DUAs, please contact BU’s Office of Industry Engagement.
+- Similarly under the HIPAA Privacy Rule are data that are considered Limited Data Sets, meaning, they contain protected health information* that excludes direct identifiers, effectively anonymizing data by limiting the elements to dates, cities and zip codes.
+When human subject health information is anonymized in the manner of the HIPAA Limited Data Set standard, the BU Shared Computing Cluster can be used, since the data is categorized as Confidential.

-• The research data includes some personally identifiable information such as email addresses, phone numbers, facial images in pictures/videos (even if there is no name associated with the image), etc. In this case, BU Restricted Use network drive (nas-RU1 or BUMC Y Drive); BU Office365 apps, such as SharePoint, OneDrive, Teams; BU REDCap or Qualtrics and others may be used, as this data is categorized as Restricted Use.
+- The research is health-related* and includes some personally identifiable information such as email addresses, phone numbers, facial images in pictures/videos (even if there is no name associated with the image), etc. making the data categorized as Restricted Use.
+At BU, several services are cleared for Restricted Use data, including the following:

 Considerations for IRB Applications